Delta 8 THC in Arkansas: Is It Legal & Where to Buy in 2025?

 Is Delta 10 THC Legal in Arkansas?

-Currently, there’s no difference in the laws from one cannabinoid to another, except CBD, so delta 10 THC is also illegal like delta 8 THC.
+Currently, there’s no difference in the laws from one cannabinoid to another, so delta 10 THC may also be legal like delta 8 THC in Arkansas.

-Although the Federal law does not explicitly mention specific cannabinoids like delta 8 and delta 10 THC, the state of Arkansas is clear with its rules.
-It’s safe to say that both delta 8 and delta 10 THC are considered illegal.
+The Federal law does not explicitly mention or ban specific cannabinoids like delta 8 and delta 10 THC, and Arkansas’ hemp laws align with federal laws.
+That said, it’s safe to say that both delta 8 and delta 10 THC are considered legal at the federal level and state level.

 What’s The Future of Delta 8 THC in Arkansas?